Torc Ground Anchor - Series II - We make the Only Police-Approved Ground Anchors!

 Please refer to the photos below to see views from various angles.

 There are lots of security devices on the market and it can be confusing to decide which ones are good and which ones aren't.
 One way of doing this is to ensure that any device you fit is tested by an independent organisation such as Sold Secure or accredited by the Police - the Torc ground anchor has both!
-It is the only ground anchor that is Police Preferred Specification.
+We are the only manufacturer of ground anchors that are Police Preferred Specification!

 The Torc anchor can cater for installation on the floor of a van, and even on suitable framing members on the van walls, inside a metal container, bike shed, etc. It is the only ground anchor with a specific fitting kit designed for installation in a van and similar situations.